 - Grant eligible borrowers can also qualify for a loan totaling a maximum program loan amount of $27,500

 The U.S. Department of Agriculture recently changed the credit requirements.
-A 640 credit score is required for a USDA development loan.
-Before this change, it was possible for prospective home owners to qualify for rural development loans with a credit score of 620, sometimes even lower.
+A 640 FICO score is required for a USDA rural development loan.
+Before this change, it was possible for homebuyers to qualify for with less than adequate credit history.

 How do you apply for a USDA loan?

 To apply for a USDA loan, like most loans you can apply online.
 First check that the property is in a USDA eligible area.
 Most private lenders offer USDA loans.
 You should contact a USDA-approved lender to find out if you meet all the guidelines.

 Can you finance closing costs on a USDA loan?